 Knowing the difference of SSI vs. SSDI is an important part of understanding social security payments.
 SSDI (or SSD), which is Social Security Disability, is available to workers who have accumulated a sufficient number of work credits to qualify for such payments.
 SSI, or Supplemental Security Income, is a set of benefits available to individuals who have not earned enough work credits to qualify for Social Security Disability, or perhaps who have never worked.

 The two programs, SSI and SSDI, are entirely different programs of the U.S. government.
 The Social Security Administration manages both programs and oversees both, but there are considerable differences between the two.
+The medical requirements for both programs are essentially the same, but the programs’ similarities end there.

 SSI is strictly need-based, and is awarded according to assets and income.
 General fund taxes are the source of SSI funding – not the Social Security trust fund, as many people think – and to qualify, an individual must have less than $2,000 in assets.
 For a couple, this line is at $3,000.